SymfonyCasts/sass-bundle/doc/index.rst

 The first time you run one of the Sass commands, the bundle will download the correct Sass binary for your system into the ``bin/dart-sass`` directory.

 When you run ``sass:build``, that binary is used to compile Sass files into a ``var/sass/app.built.css`` file.
-Finally, when the contents of assets/styles/app.scss is requested, the bundle swaps the contents of that file with the contents of ``var/sass/app.built.css``.
+Finally, when the contents of ``assets/styles/app.scss`` are requested, the bundle swaps the contents of that file with the contents of ``var/sass/app.built.css``.
 Nice!

 Using Bootstrap Sass
 ----------------------